jsks/zsh-plugins/README.md

 - For proper mime-type support also install `file`

 ####Usage:
-- Simply issue the command **zerve** within the directory you wish to serve or optionally specifcy the location of document root.
+- Simply issue the command **zerve** within the directory you wish to serve or optionally specify the location of document root:
 ```
 zerve ~/
 ```